LearnTeachCode/leadership/study-group-hosting-guide.md

 # Study Group Hosting Guide - Learn Teach Code

-This is a first draft / brain dump of notes for tips and tricks for study group hosts.
-Soon we hope to have a semi-official onboarding process to go with this. :)
+This is a first draft of tips and tricks for new meetup group hosts.
+Soon we hope to have a semi-official onboarding process to go with this. :) In the meantime, read on!
+And please leave a comment or submit a pull request with any questions or suggestions!

 **Table of Contents:**
 - [Initial Questions for Onboarding New Hosts](#initial-questions-for-onboarding-new-hosts)